smallflyingpig/universal_adversarial_perturbation_generative_network_for_speaker_recognition/README.md

 The training for TIMIT dataset will cost about 2 day on a 1080ti GPU.

-# project home page(coming soon)
+# project home page
-our results, data, pretrained model can be found on our [speaker-recognition-attacker]() project main page.
+More results can be found on our [UAPs for speaker recognition](https://smallflyingpig.github.io/UAPs_for_speaker_recognition/main) project main page.

 # Acknowledgement
 Thanks to the valuable discussion with Jing Lin.
 Besides, thanks to the open source of [SincNet](https://github.com/mravanelli/SincNet), [Pytorch-Kaldi](https://github.com/mravanelli/pytorch-kaldi), [PESQ](https://github.com/vBaiCai/python-pesq).